AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 Open Unity and from the project selector click the +NEW project button.
 You can call your project whatever you like (e.g, “Wall Pong” or “My First ML-Agents Game”).
 After you enter your project name, make sure the 3D radio button is selected and click Create Project.

 ### Import the ML-Agents Unity Components
 After the main Unity editor window opens, import the necessary Unity ML-Agents package components into the project.
 This can be done in several ways.
-The easiest way is to open up a file browser/explorer window on your computer, locate the directory where you downloaded, saved and installed the Unity ML-Agents toolkit, navigate to the …\ml-agents\unity-environment\Assets\ML-Agents sub-folder and drag/copy the ML-Agents folder (with all of its content and sub-folders) into the Assets folder in the Unity Project Window (don’t worry if you get some error messages in the Unity console window, those will be resolved shortly).
+The easiest way is to:
+ - open up a file browser/explorer window on your computer, locate the directory where you downloaded, saved and installed the Unity ML-Agents toolkit.
+ - navigate to the …\ml-agents\unity-environment\Assets\ML-Agents sub-folder
+ - drag/copy the ML-Agents folder (with all of its content and sub-folders) into the Assets folder in the Unity Project Window (don’t worry if you get some error messages in the Unity console window, those will be resolved shortly).

 NOTE: you can delete the Examples sub-folder after everything has been imported, but feel free to leave it in if you plan on exploring the Unity ML-Agents examples that come with the toolkit.

 ### Import the AiUMLA Getting Started Examples Package
-Clone or download this AiMULA getting Started GitHub repository.
+- Clone or download this AiMULA getting Started GitHub repository.
-To import the aiulmagettingstartedexamples.package into the unity project, go to the main menu bar and selecting Assets -> Import Package -> Custom Package.
+ - Import the aiulmagettingstartedexamples.package into the unity project by going to the main menu bar and selecting Assets -> Import Package -> Custom Package.
-Browse to where you download and saved the aiulmagettingstartedexamples.package and click Import.
+ - Browse to where you download and saved the aiulmagettingstartedexamples.package and click Import.

 ### Change the Default Project Settings
 Go to the main menu bar and select Edit -> Project Settings -> Player.